 What Is Wasabi?

 The wasabi plant resembles a short green root.
-It’s most commonly used by grinding it into a fine paste and used as a condiment for sushi, raw fish, soba noodles, steak, and other dishes.
-The entire plant, including the root, stem, leaves, and flowers, is edible.
+It’s commonly used by grinding it into a fine paste and used as a condiment for sushi, raw fish, soba noodles, steak, and other dishes.
+The entire plant is edible, including the root, stem, leaves, and flowers.

-Wasabi dates back to the eighth century, used as medicine for its antibacterial properties to prevent food poisoning.
+Wasabi dates back to the eighth century and was used as medicine for its antibacterial properties to prevent food poisoning.
 Wasabi cultivation began in the early Edo period (1604-1867).

 Wasabi grows wherever an abundance of fresh mountain water is available.
 The regions famous for wasabi include Shimane, Nagano, and Shizuoka prefectures.